Albin-Tenghagen/The-Fellowship-of-the-Code-Flood-checker/Documentation/LoRa/LoRa.md

 ### 2025-04-07

 One thing that I noticed during research is that there is a lack of easily accessable documentation for the DollaTek brand.
 I have not been able to find any documentation today.

+### 2025-04-14

+This session I have researched laws and frequencies we will be able to use without needing a licens.
+According to Wikipedia we should be able to use the LPD433 band (433.05 MHz).
+This band is used for Low Power Devices which fits our description and use-case.
+This band is license free in countries which are part of CEPT, which in this case includes Sweden.

+Other frequenzies that could be utilized are 863-868 MHz.
+Which according to PTS (Post- och Telestyrelsen, swedish post and telecommittee) does not require a licens to utilize.
+We will, however stick to using 433.05 MHz since it has longer distance than the 868 MHz band.